ropensci/USAboundaries/README.md

 Populations,
 1790-2010](https://github.com/cestastanford/historical-us-city-populations).”

-The package has some helper data, including a table of state names, abbreviations, and FIPS codes, and functions and data to get [State Plane Coordinate System](https://en.wikipedia.org/wiki/State_Plane_Coordinate_System)
+The package has helper data, including a table of state names, abbreviations, and FIPS codes, and functions and data to get [State Plane Coordinate System](https://en.wikipedia.org/wiki/State_Plane_Coordinate_System)